 Part 2: Darkness Fails

-Two years later, Jacob had been made a Chief, and Mr. Howlands, a District Officer (D.O.).
+Two years following the strike, Jacob is appointed as a Chief, and Mr. Howlands, a District Officer (D.O.).

-Ngotho and his family had been thrown out of the land they were in.
-Nganga had given them a part of his land to settle.
+In relation to the strike, Jacob throws Ngotho and his family out of his land.
+However, Nganga gives them a part of his land to settle.

 Coming from school, Njoroge doesn't see anyone in the courtyard.
 That's weird.
 He hears voices in Njeri's hut.
 He enters the hut.

-Therein, he sees his father, her mother, and the elder one, Kamau and Boro.
+Therein, he sees his father, her mother, and her elder brothers, Kamau and Boro.
 They're all anxious to know from Boro about Kori.
 Some minutes later, Kori enters the hut, weary.
 He asks for food and water.
 Afterwards, he narrates how he escaped from the police who had bundled them in a lorry to an unknown destination.
-Boro had ran away when they were taken to the field before the rest were packed into the lorry.
+Boro had run away after they had been taken to the field before the rest were packed into the lorry.

 Ngotho's family have gathered in Njeri's hut.
 They're talking about Jomo's case, and why he hasn't won it.

 Ngotho is consumed in his thoughts.
 He too had placed his hopes in Jomo after he's set free.
 What about his children?
 Has he failed them?
 Do they think, especially Boro, that he'd failed them?
-What will he do save his face from becoming a shame to his children?
-Boro wants him to join the Mau Mau.
+What will he do to save face?
+Boro wants him to join the Mau Mau fighters.
 He has no problem with it.
 But, he can't take an order from his child.
 It'll undermine his status as a father in the family.

-Jacob, the newly appointed chief, knocks the door of the DO's, Howlands.
+Jacob, the newly appointed chief, knocks Howlands' office door.
 Gun in hand, he enters.
-He tells Howlands that they should do something about Ngotho's sons because they've been away to ths city for a long time.
-He is suspicious of his eldest son, Boro.
+He tells Howlands they should do something about Ngotho's sons because they've been away to the city for a long time, and he is suspicious of Ngotho's eldest son, Boro.
 If they remove his sons from the village by taking them to detention camps, they will watch Ngotho's movement with ease.
 Howlands tells him he should do what he can to arrest them even if it involves implementing a curfew.

-Everyone is required to be in their houses by six in the evening.
+Everyone is required to be in their house by six in the evening.
 Boro, Njeri's other son hasn't arrived.
-Worried, Njeri and Kori go out to the night to look for him.
+Worried, Njeri and Kori go out in the night to look for him.
 Before they've gone far, they hear a commanding voice to stop where they're.

 Ngotho and Nyokabi peer through the door.
 With a heaviness of heart, Ngotho goes back to his stool.
 Nyokabi, who returns seconds later, tells Njoroge they've taken Njeri and Kori away.